 1. Determine and document business requirements for information in the modern organisation.

-2. Understand the key issues that arise when business information systems are being developed and implemented.
+2. Explain the key issues that arise when business information systems are being developed and implemented.

-3. Conceptually understand the role of ICT in the day-to-day management of an organisation.
+3. Conceptually describe the role of ICT in the day-to-day management of an organisation.

 Topics will include: